Staff of the Faculty of Continuing, Professional, Online and Distance Learning

 Registration for Examinations

-For AIT accredited programmes (Higher Certificate, Degree, Honours Degree and Higher Diploma) there are three examination sessions per academic year.
+For TUS accredited programmes (Higher Certificate, Degree, Honours Degree and Higher Diploma) there are three examination sessions per academic year.
 Semester One examinations normally take place in December.
 Semester Two examinations normally take place in May.
 Autumn repeats normally take place in August.